AmineAndam04/BVCscrap/README.md

 ```

 ## Getting Help
-if you are working in Jupyter notebook/lab, you can see the docstring of our  functions by using Shift+Tab.An example is shown below
+If you are working in Jupyter notebook/lab, you can see the docstring of our  functions by using Shift+Tab.
+An example is shown below
 ```python
 """
 	Load Data